 Maybe you like to darken or desaturate all colors except one.
 Easy task: select that one color, invert and desaturate.

 When you have made multiple color samples with their respective adjustments, you might want to see what each is doing.
 For each sample, it is easy to switch it on/off through the checkbox in front of it.

 Removing a sample is also easy.
 Select the color sample and click on the “-” sign bottom right.

 You can also add a sample with the “+” sign bottom right.
 This selects the entire wheel.
 You now can use Hue, Saturation, and Lightness sliders to change the overall color of your image.

 You can also evaluate the color adjustment per sample.
-View the two color blocks bottom left of the tool.
+View the two-color blocks at the bottom left of the tool.
 These show the before/after state.
-At the right you see the respective RGB and HSL values of the color sample before and after the adjustment.
+At the right, you see the respective RGB and HSL values of the color sample before and after the adjustment.

 Skin Tone Practice

 When you understand the Advanced editor, you understand the Skin Tone editor too.
 But what are the differences?